osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/content/pi-event-frames-interface-manager/server-information-tab.md

 In this section you configure PI Asset Framework configuration settings.

-Select **Create event frames in PI Asset Framework** to create event frames in PI Asset Framework, instead of creating batches in the PI Batch Database.
+Select **Create event frames in PI Asset Framework** to create event frames in PI Asset Framework.

 The PI Asset server and PI Asset Framework database are displayed in the **Host and Database** (/AFHOST and /AFDATABASE) field.
 Click **Select Asset server** to open the Select Database window to choose an alternative server.